WeatherLab/fsodoc/source/libraries/images.rst

 Initializing the Class
 **********************

-Like most other classes in CodeIgniter, the image class is initialized in your controller by calling the Services class::
+Like most other classes in FSO, the image class is initialized in your controller by calling the Services class::

 	$image = Config\Services::image();